in April and May 2018

 Unlike the Saronic Gulf and Argolic Gulf sailing areas, the Cyclades islands are not protected by any mainland.
 Their position out into the Aegean Sea means they are more exposed to the northerly ‘Meltemi’ wind which very much dominates the Cyclades islands.
 Sailing in this area can be challenging with winds averaging force 5-6 in July and August, sometimes increasing to force 7-8.
 For this reason we would highly recommend careful route planning.
 If possible a 2 week charter is better suited to this region to allow you to take in all it has to offer.

-Santorini was formed by a volcanic explosion and has fascinating ruins to visit.
-Ios has 365 churches and an wonderful blend of perfect beaches and classic Aegean architecture.
+Day 1: Sail to Santorini, which was formed by a volcanic explosion and has fascinating ruins to visit.
+Head onwards to Ios, with its 365 churches and wonderful blend of perfect beaches and classic Aegean architecture.

-This rugged island has a history of colonization dating back to 4,000 BC!
+Day 2: Make for Amorgos, a rugged island with a history of colonization dating back to 4,000 BC.

-Explore the quaint fishing villages and relax on the beautiful beaches.
+Day 3: Visit Small Cyclades to explore the charming fishing villages and relax on the beautiful beaches.

-Syros has the stereotypical Greek whitewashed houses, terraced fields, and fabulous sandy beaches.
+Day 6: Head to Syros with its wonderful whitewashed houses, terraced fields and fabulous sandy beaches.

-Buy yourself a ceramic souvenir made on the island, eat olives fresh from the grove, and photograph the valleys of wild juniper.
+Day 8: Sail to Sifnos and buy yourself a ceramic souvenir made on the island, eat olives fresh from the grove and photograph the valleys of wild juniper.

-With its dramatic cliffs and wild landscapes, the tranquil charm of Folgandros belies its history as a place for the exiled and imprisoned, during both ancient and recent times.
+Day 9: Folegandros is worth a visit with its dramatic cliffs and wild landscapes.
+Its tranquil charm belies its history as a place for the exiled and imprisoned, during both ancient and recent times.